A-Level Spanish | Homeschooling Courses | Oxford Home Schooling

 The results from your AS Level exam cannot be carried forward to your A level and you will need to take the full A level exams which test the full spectrum of topics from the AS and A level specification

-The Spaniah A level papers may be sat in the Summer examination series.
+The Spanish A level papers may be sat in the Summer examination series.
 The Summer series typically runs from mid-May to late June.

-Your examination centre schedules the Oral exam which typically takes place between March and May.
+Your examination centre schedules the Speaking (Oral) exam which typically takes place between March and May.

 Your exam fees aren’t included in the course cost as they’re paid directly to the exam centre.
 They will vary depending on which centre you choose.
 Generally speaking, dedicated examination services will be more expensive than a local school or college.
 Prices range from £150 to £450 pounds.

-The French exam requires students to complete an oral and some centres charge extra for this service.
+The French exam requires students to complete a Speaking Test and some centres charge extra for this service.

 Speaking contributes 30% to your final grade and is an important part of your course.
-There are listening exercises built into the course, your tutor will provide some time speaking to you on the phone as part of your tutor-marked assignments and general interactions during your course.
+There are listening exercises built into the course and your tutor will dedicate some time to speaking to you on the phone as part of your tutor-marked assignments and general interactions during your course.

-However, you will need to find ways to practice these skills beyond the scope of your interactions with your tutor.
+However, you would be well-advised to find additional ways to practise these skills beyond the scope of your interactions with your tutor.
 Methods might include